toml-f/toml-f/doc/how-to/table.rst

    lapack.variant = "mkl|openblas"
    minpack = {git="https://github.com/fortran-lang/minpack@v2.0.0"}

-The first three entries provide a string value, while the forth entry provides a subtable implicitly by using dotted key-value pairs and the last entry uses an inline table.
+The first three entries provide a string value, while the fourth entry provides a subtable implicitly by using dotted key-value pairs and the last entry uses an inline table.

 Here we want to focus on the iteration and the default initialization, the internal structure of the *requirement_type* is secondary for this example.
 We provide the minimal definition only holding the name of the dependency for demonstration purposes.